-On October 16, 2017, MB Books, LLC, (MB Books) announced that the third and final installment of Quentin Crisps autobiography, The Last Word (formerly titled Dusty Answers), would be published worldwide on November 21, 2017.
-The publication date coincides with the eighteen-year anniversary of Crisps passing, which occurred on November 21, 1999.
-The Last Word is now available in softcover and as an e-book, exclusively on Amazon.
+On October 16, 2017, MB Books, LLC, (MB Books) announced that the third and final installment of Quentin Crisp’s autobiography, The Last Word (formerly titled Dusty Answers), would be published worldwide on November 21, 2017.
+The publication date coincides with the eighteen-year anniversary of Crisp’s passing, which occurred on November 21, 1999.
+The Last Word is now available in softcover and as an e-book on Amazon and Barnes & Noble.

 About Quentin Crisp